grpc/grpc.io/content/en/docs/guides/custom-load-balancing.md

 CPU and memory utilization are provided, but you can also implement your own custom metrics.

-For more information on this, please see the custom backend metrics guide (TBD)
+For more information on this, please see the custom backend metrics [guide][custom backend metrics guide]

 ### Service Mesh